ahsan-tariq-09/Knowledge-Graph-Data/README.md

 # Knowledge-Graph-Data

-This is one of self-compiled datasets used for my KG-RAG Experiment.
-Data is in .csv file in this repository.
+This is one of the self-compiled datasets used for my KG-RAG Experiment.
+The data is in a .csv file in this repository.
 Not all of the data might be used.

 ## 📚 References